 What are the steps to receiving a GA position?

 First you must complete the GA application and have recommendations written for you (there is a specific ULM GA recommendation form that must be used).
 Please send the application and recommendations to the MFT Admissions Committee with your application package.
-Once the MFT Admissions Committee has received your complete application and recommendation forms, your application will be forwarded to the Department of Educational Leadership & Counseling for evaluation and assignment.
+Once the MFT Admissions Committee has received your complete application and recommendation forms, your application will be forwarded to the School of Health Professions for evaluation and assignment.
 You will receive a letter regarding any positions being offered to you.
 You must accept the position in writing.
 Finally, at the beginning of the semester you will be required to attend a GA Orientation meeting if you receive a GA position.